 in the later books, where the TV show exists in-universe and many characters watch it, but talk about how it has no basis in Jess' real experiences.

 - Action Girl: Brooke Haslet in Season 1.
 Jess becomes one in Season 2, and her partner Nicole Scott is one as well.
 Agent Scott is sufficiently badass that Assistant Director Pollock claimed that unless up against a battalion of Russian armor, his money was on Scott

 - Artifact Title: The title of the book series, 1-800-WHERE-R-YOU, refers to a missing persons hotline that plays an important role in the story.
 The "1-800" in the series title is an artifact to connect it to the book series, but does not describe anything in the TV show itself.
 (This was probably a contributing factor to the title change.)

-- Though, to be fair, the title was more or less an Artifact Title for the books too as they went along, which is why they are being re-issued as Vanished.
+- Though the title was more or less an Artifact Title for the books too as they went along, which is why they are being re-issued as Vanished.